polster/polster.github.io/_posts/2016-10-03-SSH-Multi-Factor-Auth.md

 On SSH configuration level this can be achieved by adding the following line to the SSH-Server config (/etc/ssh/sshd_config):

 {% highlight bash linenos %}
+# Require all users to use public key and local password
 AuthenticationMethods publickey,password
 {% endhighlight %}